My Blog List

 Suddenly I am alone with Rita and I’m not even in a bedroom.
 I wait for her to order coffee and pastries and I order a soft drink for myself.
 Then I join her at one of the round tables.
 I am not trying to make conversation.
 I have nothing to say.
 I feel as if I don’t know Rita anymore.
 Since we left San Francisco, I have seen a side of her that is so foreign to me, I am not sure how to behave around her.

 Years ago when I first met her, she used to make me laugh with her incredible stories.
 They were borderline insane in a funny way, often involving someone famous that she impressed with her sense of humor and her indifference to their celebrity.
 I never got tired of listening to them, even when they required that I suspend disbelief and take her at her word.
 One story involved the Dalai Lama, whom she met during her travels in India and had a one-on-one conversation with about something I can’t be bothered to remember, probably about life and spirituality; another story involved one of Israel’s prime ministers, whom she met when she was caring for goats in Northern Galilee and had a conversation with about starting an alternative farm in the Negev Desert.
 When she returned from visiting her family in Israel there were stories about running into a top fashion model on a nature hike with her nieces or about sitting in a restaurant next to one of Israel’s biggest movie stars who headlined a Hollywood blockbuster and was nice enough to accept her friendship request on Facebook.
-I’ve never met anyone who happened to run into so many famous people and make such lasting impression on them.
+I’ve never met anyone who happened to run into so many famous people and make such a lasting impression on them.
 It was fascinating listening to her stories and believing every twist and turn in the plots she made up so effortlessly, without worrying that I’d be taken for a fool.

 Then there was her language.
 The Hebrew she spoke was nothing like the Hebrew I heard before I left Israel.
 She talked the way I assume men talk when they are not near women.
-I picture car mechanics on cigarette breaks, men who sell vegetables in the open-air market in Tel Aviv, bored reservists stuck in a dusty army base between combat training drills.
+I picture car mechanics on cigarette breaks, men who sell vegetables in the open-air market in Tel Aviv, and bored reservists stuck in a dusty army base between combat training drills.
 I’ve never heard a woman her age use so much slang.
-I thought she was doing it to make me laugh, until I realized that this was the way she talked.
+I thought she was doing it to make me laugh until I realized that this was the way she talked.
 It was not an act.

 In return I was the serious one she could count on when she needed help with filling out and printing official documents—she could not figure out how to use a printer even though she claimed that she could take apart a laptop and put it back together—or who could provide support when she fought for custody of her son and felt humiliated by her ex-husband’s depiction of her terrible parenting style.
 I performed the boring parts of the friendship; she was the entertainment.